earino/WalkingTourPlanner/backend/LINKEDIN_POST_FINAL.md

 # Building a Temple Pilgrimage with AI: Algorithms Meet Ancient Routes

+I’m spending the rest of the year in Thailand, building things and enjoying my time with Leigh.
+I’m currently enjoying Chiang Mai and enjoying a great co-working space, Yellow in the Nimman.
+Highly recommend to both.
+Leigh and I decided to stay out here because it was an easier “living here simulator” than the historic Old Town.
+However, visiting the Old Town is really rewarding.
+It’s an amazing space packed with temples.
+Enough of them, that I couldn’t help but ask myself: “What are the optimal strategies for visiting all of the identifiable temples in Chiang Mai.”
+Obviously what anyone would do.

-I just built a comprehensive walking tour of every Buddhist temple in Chiang Mai's Old Town.
+So, using Claude Code, Chat-GPT and a bunch of stuff I’ll cover later in this post, I built a comprehensive walking tour of every Buddhist temple in Chiang Mai's Old Town.
 With AI.
 In an afternoon.
-Here's why this was technically interesting and what it reveals about human-AI collaboration.
+Here's why this was technically interesting to me and what I experienced in this human-AI collaboration.

 ## Part 1: What Even IS "Inside the Moat"? 🗺️